roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

  When she returned with the meals, Chad manned the front desk while everyone else met in the break room and Ben explained the proposal from Holman.
 John and Ty listened intently, shaking their heads at first at the mention of the hours Cori would be away from them.
 But when Ben described the contract and building, they were left with mouths wide open, unable to comprehend how much this could change their business and their lives.

  "Wow," John said.
 "That's quite an offer.
 What do you think about all this, Cori?"
-Report_Story #2